stephenjmaher/ipopt-conopt/README.md

 ### Modifications to existing source code

 There are some minor changes required to your existing Ipopt interface source code.
 This is mainly related to removing heading includes that are not necessary when using CONOPT.

-Some includes are: `IpTNLPAdapter.hpp` and `IpOrigIpoptNLP.hpp`.
+- Remove the include of header files that conflict with the Ipopt-to-CONOPT bridge.
+Some examples are: `IpTNLPAdapter.hpp` and `IpOrigIpoptNLP.hpp`.
 These examples have come up in my testing, so there are likely more.

+- Remove references to `IpIpoptCalculatedQuantities` in callbacks.
 The `IpIpoptCalculatedQuantities` object is not populated by the Ipopt-to-CONOPT bridge.
 This is mainly because many of the calculated quantities are related to the Ipopt algorithm.
 As such, these are not relevant for CONOPT.
 It is necessary to remove references to `IpIpoptCalculatedQuantities` in the `finalize_solution` and `intermediate_callback` callbacks.
 In these callbacks `IpIpoptCalculatedQuantities` is passed as a null pointer.

+- Provide the nonlinear Jacobian entries using the `get_nonlinear_terms` method.
 There is not a direct mapping between the Jacobian structure of Ipopt and CONOPT.
 This is because CONOPT doesn't consider linear terms in the Jacobian evaluations.
 As such, it is not possible to derive the correct Hessian structure for CONOPT from the Jacobian structure provided by the Ipopt callbacks.
-There is a method added to the `TNLP` class, `get_nonlinear_terms` that can be implemented to inform CONOPT of the terms in the Jacobian that are nonlinear.
+A method has been added to the `TNLP` class, `get_nonlinear_terms` that can be implemented to inform CONOPT of the terms in the Jacobian that are nonlinear.

 ### CMake Example